Security Without Detection: Economic Denial as a Primitive for Edge and IoT Defense: Discussion

 \subsection{Comparison with Detection}

-EDS complements but does not replace detection. \textbf{Advantages:} Effective against encrypted traffic, requires no training data, imposes deterministic costs, and has a footprint under 12 KB. \textbf{Trade-offs:} Introduces modest latency ($<$ 20 ms conservative, $<$ 50 ms moderate), requires puzzle-capable clients, and is less effective against single-shot exploits.
-Combined EDS and IDS reduces risk by 94\%, compared to 67\% for IDS and 88\% for EDS alone.
+EDS complements but does not replace detection. \textbf{Advantages:} Effective against encrypted traffic, requires no training data, imposes deterministic costs, and has a memory footprint under 12 KB. \textbf{Trade-offs:} Introduces modest latency ($<$20 ms conservative, $<$50 ms moderate), requires puzzle-capable clients, and is less effective against single-shot exploits.
+Combined EDS and IDS reduces risk to 94\%, compared with 67\% for IDS alone and 88\% for EDS alone.